-GoBabyGo is promoting mobility in young children through a unique multidisciplinary project housed in CSU's Center for Innovation in Medical Professions.
-Together with GoBabyGo families and researchers around the world, CSU faculty, students and community partners are developing low-cost, high-impact technologies ranging from battery-powered, ride-on cars for infants to hands-free harness systems for older adults.
+CSU is promoting mobility in young children through a unique multidisciplinary project housed in the new Center for Innovation in Medical Professions.
+Together with families and researchers around the world, CSU faculty and students are developing low-cost, high-impact technologies ranging from battery-powered, ride-on cars for infants to hands-free harness systems for children and adults.

 Support Go Baby Go!